Purple Gang: History

 The Michigan Legislature prohibited the sale of liquor in 1917, three years before national Prohibition was established by a constitutional amendment.
 Along with temperance supporters, industrialist Henry Ford owned the River Rouge plant and desired a sober workforce, so he backed the Damon Act, a state law that, along with the Wiley Act, prohibited virtually all possession, manufacture, or sale of alcohol starting in 1918.
 Detroit is close to Ohio, so bootleggers and others would import liquor from Toledo where it was still legal.
 They also smuggled liquor in from Canada.

 Judges took a lenient view of offenders.
 The Damon Act was declared unconstitutional in 1919 by the state supreme court.

-In 1920 the Eighteenth Amendment was adopted and prohibition took effect throughout the United States.
+In 1920, the Eighteenth Amendment was adopted and prohibition took effect throughout the United States.
 Canada, particularly the port city of Windsor, Ontario, directly across the Detroit River from Detroit, became a major point for smuggling alcohol products into the US.
 The Canadian government had also banned the use of alcoholic beverages but still approved and licensed distilleries and breweries to manufacture and export alcohol.

 Origin

 Detroit's immigrant neighborhoods suffered from widespread poverty, as did many in major cities at the beginning of the 20th century.
 To survive, some residents turned to crime, which they enforced with violence.
 The Hastings Street neighborhood in Detroit's lower east side was known as "Paradise Valley".
 Most of the Purple Gang's core members went to Bishop School, where many had been placed in the division for "problem" children.
 The gang members were mostly American-born children of Jewish immigrants, primarily from Russia and Poland, who had come to the United States in the great immigration wave from 1881 to 1914.

 The gang was led by brothers Abe, Joe, Raymond, and Izzy Bernstein, who had moved to Detroit from New York City.

-While in Detroit casino operator Lincoln Fitzgerald was a gambler and he became associated with the Detroit Purple Gang.
-In 1976 Fitzgerald opened a 16 story casino which he named Fitzgeralds Casino & Hotel.
-At the time of his death he was operating three casinos: Fitzgeralds Casino & Hotel (Reno), the Nevada Club (Reno), and the Nevada Lodge of Lake Tahoe.
+While in Detroit, casino operator Lincoln Fitzgerald was a gambler and he became associated with the Detroit Purple Gang.